nashtech-garage/logbasedcdc/README.md

 ;

-# Steps to test the context 1:
+# Steps to test the context:

 1. Test case of "insert"

-Access sink PostgreSQL container and check if a record with "user_id = 1" is created in Users and Wages table

-select * from Users;

-select * from Wages;

-2. Test case of "update"

-Access source PostgreSQL container and update the record with "user_id = 1"

-UPDATE users SET first_name = 'first 1 updated' WHERE user_id = 1;

-UPDATE wages SET wage = 1000 + 1 WHERE user_id = 1;

-Access sink PostgreSQL container and check if the record with "user_id = 1" is updated

-select * from Users;

-select * from Wages;

-3. Test case of "delete"

-Access source PostgreSQL container and delete the record with "user_id = 1"

-DELETE FROM users WHERE user_id = 1;

-DELETE FROM wages WHERE user_id = 1;

-Access sink PostgreSQL container and check if the record with "user_id = 1" is deleted

-select * from Users;

-select * from Wages;

-# Steps to test the context 2:

-1. Test case of "insert"

-Access source PostgreSQL container and insert a record with "user_id = 2"
+Access PostgreSQL source 1 container and insert a record with "user_id = 2"

 INSERT INTO users VALUES(2, 'first 2', 'last 2');

+Access PostgreSQL source 2 container and insert a record with "user_id = 2"

 INSERT INTO wages VALUES(2, '2000');

-Access sink PostgreSQL container and check if a record with "user_id = 1" is created in User_Wages table
+Access PostgreSQL sink container and check if a record with "user_id = 2" is created in User_Wages table

 select * from user_wages;

 2. Test case of "update"

-Access source PostgreSQL container and update the record with "user_id = 2"
+Access PostgreSQL source 1 container and update the record with "user_id = 2"

 UPDATE users SET first_name = 'first 2 updated' WHERE user_id = 2;

+Access PostgreSQL source 2 container and update the record with "user_id = 2"

 UPDATE wages SET wage = 2000 + 1 WHERE user_id = 2;

-Access sink PostgreSQL container and check if the record with "user_id = 2" is updated
+Access PostgreSQL sink container and check if the record with "user_id = 2" is updated

 select * from user_wages;

 3. Test case of "delete"

-Access source PostgreSQL container and delete the record with "user_id = 2"
+Access PostgreSQL source 1 container and delete the record with "user_id = 2"

 DELETE FROM users WHERE user_id = 2;

+Access PostgreSQL source 2 container and delete the record with "user_id = 2"

 DELETE FROM wages WHERE user_id = 2;

-Access sink PostgreSQL container and check if the record with "user_id = 2" is deleted
+Access PostgreSQL sink container and check if the record with "user_id = 2" is deleted

 select * from user_wages;